Becoming ASA Certified is just the beginning…

 Once you have achieved certification, practice, practice, practice!
 How your sailing ability will be evaluated depends on many things; when, where, and to what level you become ASA certified, and how much you have sailed since your certification.
 However, being ASA certified will be yours for life as a testament to your ability and commitment from the day your ASA instructor signs your Logbook.

 The American Sailing Association provides standards for progressive sailing certification programs, including: Keelboat Sailing, Small Boat Sailing, and Multihull Sailing.
 In addition, ASA provides standards for a number of endorsements, which are intended to supplement the main certification series.
 These include Docking, Weather, Celestial, and Radar.

-Listed below are the prerequisites and descriptions for each available course.
-The detailed standards for each certification may be found by clicking the title.
-Standards are also published in the ASA Official International Certification Log Book.
+Listed below are the summaries of all ASA’s Certifications.
+The detailed standards, including pre-requisites, for each certification may be found by clicking the title, they are also published in the ASA Official International Certification Logbook.

 Each certification requires participants to fully satisfy both knowledge and skills standards, which will be verified through a written exam and an on-the-water practical exam.
 The standards are intended to be a minimum set of requirements.
 ASA affiliate sailing schools and instructors may choose to include additional requirements if they wish to emphasize knowledge or skills appropriate to local waters, conditions or practice vessels.